-Breaking Bad, the hit television series, is in its final season.
+Breaking Bad, the hit television series based in Albuquerque, New Mexico, is in its final season.
 While many of us are lamenting that the show will soon be over, I for one am grateful that my everyday life is not a Breaking Bad world of meth labs and drug dealers.

 However, it’s best not to be naive.
 Meth labs are often set up in rental homes, so landlords and property managers are at risk of having their rental properties turned into methamphetamine production facilities.
 This is a big deal because the chemicals that are used to make meth are highly flammable and explosive.
 And meth residue is extremely toxic and considered hazardous waste.
 Once it’s discovered, the property owner is responsible for cleanup, which can cost tens of thousands of dollars, and most insurance policies won’t cover it.
 In addition, meth residue can permeate an entire building, which means remediating all affected units, losing rental income, and temporarily relocating residents.

 Given the physical dangers and financial consequences of renters setting up meth labs in your rental home, we thought some meth Q&As were in order: